-Rye Junior High School Bands Dear Parents/Guardians, I would like to welcome you to the Rye Junior High School Band program.
+Dear Parents/Guardians, I would like to welcome you to the Rye Junior High School Band program.
 I am very excited about the upcoming school year and the great things in store for the RJH Bands!
 Please feel free to contact me at any time with questions, comments, or concerns.
 I want this to be a positive experience for every child in the program.
-My email is email@example.com.
-My phone is 603-964-5591.

-Required Materials Instrument in good playing condition.
-Care Kit for your instrument.
-Standard of Excellence Book 1 (book 2 and 3 will be provided by the school.)
-A pencil (keep in your case if possible) A 1-inch 3-ring binder.
+Required Materials 1.
+Instrument in good playing condition.
+2. Care Kit for your instrument.
+3. Standard of Excellence Book 1 (book 2 and 3 will be provided by the school.)
+4. A 1-inch 3-ring binder and a pencil.

 HOW CAN PARENTS HELP?
 Help select a regular practice time and place for your child.
 Check your child’s Weekly Assignment in their agenda book or at the front of the Standard of Excellence book.
 Encourage your child through positive support.
 Listen to practice sessions on occasion.
 Everyone will probably require a ton of patience while the beginning musician squeaks, squawks, and moans and groans his/her way through the first several weeks.
 It will get better!
 With regular practice those noises will be replaced in no time with the wonderful sounds of music!
 The rewards are well worth the wait.
 Set aside our concert dates to be sure you and your child can attend.
 Help students care for their instruments (maintenance, keep others from handling/playing, etc.) Contact Mr. Bui at any time with any questions or concerns.